-Click Export to export the parameter names and values to the current worksheet.
+Click Copy to Worksheet to insert the parameter names and values into the current worksheet.
 The data will be inserted at the selected cell, and a link to the model, in form of a comment, is automatically added to the cells.

-In the worksheet select the cell range with sweep settings linked to a Study node in the model, then click Update to update the model with the parameters and values defined in the cell range.
+In the worksheet select the cell range with sweep settings linked to a Study node in the model, then click Update Model to update the model with the parameters and values defined in the cell range.

-Click Close to close the Sweep dialog box.
+Click Close to close the Sweep window.